naot97/implement-ml/README.md

 Implemented issues of machine learning from scratch.

 ## Repository structure
-The eepository includes Jupyter python files.
+The repository includes Jupyter python files.
 Each file is about one topic of Machine Learning algorithms.
 Each file has implemented algorithm for particular input and shows output of algorithm.

 ## Table of contents
 * [Convolution neutral network](https://github.com/naot97/Implement_Machine_Learning/blob/master/Implement_CNNs.ipynb)